 11. Sarmizegetusa Regia

 What: This mysterious architectural complex has become one of the most iconic landmarks in Romania.
-The archaeological site represents remains from an old Dacian fortress and for many it’s like a Romanian version of Stonehenge.
+The archaeological site is a thesaurus of ancient Dacian culture, a fortress and sanctuary of per-Christian antiquity surrounded by many other ruins of Dacian defence citadels.

 Where: The site is found near a village in Hunedoara County.